If you’re looking to make a statement with a window, garden and bay windows are good options that bring in copious amounts of light.

 Both of these styles project outward, giving more space in your home and a more peripheral view of the outdoors.
-This will allow your home to receive more natural light and increase your home’s energy efficiency.
+This feature will allow your home to receive more natural light and increase your home’s energy efficiency.

-Garden windows are a great option for herb gardens.
-Open up your kitchen with a garden window and an herb garden right at your fingertips.
-Fresh herbs, more natural light, and a beautiful display.
+Garden windows are also known as greenhouse windows.
+They project from the house’s exterior providing a display space—perfect for showing off your indoor garden.
+These windows are an excellent option for herb gardens.
+Open up your kitchen with a garden window and an herb garden right at your fingertips: fresh herbs, more natural light, and a beautiful display.

 If you want excessive light in your house, garden windows are a great way to go.
 Garden windows use four panes of glass, bringing more natural light into your home and making your space light and bright.

 Bay windows are composed of a center fixed window and venting windows on both sides—these venting windows can be double-hung or casement.
 Bay windows tend to be more prominent because of their size and shape, and they offer a space for window seats, a welcome addition to any room.
 They are the perfect place to build a reading or breakfast nook off your kitchen or create a cozy den space.
 The possibilities are endless with a bay window.